-This is a 48-page resource book compiled by Beef+Lamb NZ.
+This is a 52-page resource book (latest edition 2018) compiled by Beef+Lamb NZ.
 It considers farm succession as a process, not an event or an action.
-It states that successful farm ownership and transition starts with planning.
+It states that successful farm ownership and transition start with planning.

 It begins with a section discussing the nature of family businesses.
 The paper states that “Family businesses are largely misunderstood in New Zealand; we try and fit them into the corporate or non-family business category by negating the impact family and family relationships have on and in the business, both good and bad.”

 The potential strengths and weaknesses of a family business are outlined:

 - Community involvement

 The authors state that regular family business meetings are essential to ensure there is a continual alignment of individual needs, the family, and the business.
 A family business meeting framework/guidelines are provided.

 The booklet provides a new perspective on the transition process.
 Some recent statistics from Grant Thorton are provided:

 - 75% of businesses across the world are family-controlled or owner-operated

 - Of these, less than 50% will survive the first 100 months (8+ years)